 You have spent months studying, solved hundreds of practice problems, and built a solid study plan.
 Now the day you have been working toward is almost here: PE exam day.
 Whether this is your first attempt or you are retaking the exam with a refined strategy, knowing exactly what to expect at the Pearson VUE testing center can make the difference between walking in with confidence and walking in with anxiety.

 This guide covers everything you need to know about PE exam day in 2026.
 If you are also preparing for the FE exam, check out our FE exam day tips as well.
-From scheduling your appointment and packing your bag the night before to managing your time across both sessions, here is how to avoid the common mistakes that trip up even well-prepared candidates.
+From scheduling your appointment and packing your bag the night before to managing your time across the full exam, here is how to avoid the common mistakes that trip up even well-prepared candidates.
 By the time you finish reading, you will have a clear, actionable game plan for every hour of your exam day.

 Key takeaway: The PE Civil exam is a 9-hour marathon, not a sprint.
 Engineers who perform best on exam day are not necessarily the ones who studied the most.
 They are the ones who planned every logistical detail in advance so they could focus 100% of their mental energy on the questions in front of them.